 Despite the weak ruble, imported goods were still relatively expensive.
 And whilst there is no such thing as too much lipstick in Russia, the popular brands are imports so it may pay to bring your own.

 And now for the P issue.
 To my surprise, and to the disappointment of western leaders and policymakers who will read this, Vladimir Putin is well-received in his own constituency.
-Portrayed by most in the EU/NATO sphere as an international badass, Putin is perceived by those I spoke to as the strong, shrewd leader required to protect Russia’s vast resources, in other words, their badass.
+Portrayed by most in the EU/NATO sphere as an international scoundrel, Putin is perceived by those I spoke to as the strong, shrewd leader required to protect Russia’s vast resources, in other words, their scoundrel.

 Post-communist Russia experienced economic and social chaos and Putin is praised for overseeing stability since coming to power in 2000.
 Bear in mind that Putin’s predecessors range from Ivan the Terrible to Stalin the Even Worse.
 Then again, was I ever going to find a Putin critic amongst the constituents of his home city?